Justyna16/Portfolio/README.md

 # Soft Skills
 - Analytical Thinking
-- Pating attention to detail
+- Paying attention to detail
 - Ability to work in a team

 # Courses